mo-ameenx0/pasyncio/README.md

 run(main())
 ```

-Ok much better! however, for this simple programm it start to be overwhelming to add a new `async`.
+Ok much better! however, for this simple program it start to be overwhelming to add a new `async`.
 The comparison goal
 is just to see how clear the `javascript` async/await compared to python when using `asyncio`.

 Now, `pasyncio` want to achive this simplicity in the code.
 Let's us see how `pasyncio` achive more code readability.